kyma-project/istio/docs/user/00-10-overview-istio-controller.md

 ### Overview

-Istio Controller is part of Istio Manager.
+Istio Controller is part of Istio Operator.
 Its role is to manage the installation of Istio as defined by the Istio custom resource (CR).
 The controller is responsible for tasks such as installing, updating, and uninstalling Istio.

 ### Istio version